donsez/ml/mindspore/README.md

 # MindSpore

-MindSpore is a new open source deep learning training/inference framework that could be used for mobile, edge and cloud scenarios developed by Haiwei.
+MindSpore is a new open source deep learning training/inference framework that could be used for mobile, edge and cloud scenarios.
+The framework is developed and maintained by Huawei.

 https://github.com/mindspore-ai/mindspore/blob/master/README.md